-This duct provides fresh air for humidity control while a separate duct should be installed to supply combustion air for fuel-burning appliances like furnaces, water heaters and boiler’s.
+This duct provides fresh air for humidity control while a separate duct should be installed to supply combustion air for fuel-burning appliances like furnaces, water heaters, and boilers.
 Approved automatic dampers are available.
-They automatically close, and open according to the requirements of the heating unit.
+They automatically close and open according to the requirements of the heating unit.

-Older homes often do not have exhaust fans in moisture-producing areas like bathrooms, laundry rooms and kitchens.
-If a fan is required to control humidity, it is best to install it on an interior wall, venting down the wall cavity and out though the joist space.
+Older homes often do not have exhaust fans in moisture-producing areas like bathrooms, laundry rooms, and kitchens.
+If a fan is required to control humidity, it is best to install it on an interior wall, venting down the wall cavity and out through the joist space.
 This eliminates potential problems in the attic.
 Make sure the exhaust fans are powerful enough to move the air the distance required.